oneapi-src/level-zero-spec/include/tools/SYSMAN.md

 - Get device UUID, deviceID, number of sub-devices
 - Get Brand/model/vendor name
-- Set workload forward progress guard timeout
+- Get/set scheduler mode and properties
 - Reset device
 - Query if the device has been repaired
 - PCI information: